Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning

 \section{Introduction}

-Query reformulation and paraphrase generation techniques are employed for a variety of purposes in natural language processing (NLP), such as dialogue generation \citep{Liu2018QuestionRB}, machine translation \citep{Madnani2010TheCO}, and especially in question answering (QA) systems \citep{Figueroa2013LearningTR,Witteveen_2019,Elgohary2019CanYU}.
-Generating coherent and clean texts can reduce potential errors in downstream systems.
-In the cases when users are at the receiving end of NLP pipelines, it is essential to show them fluent and human-like languages before they lose faith and recede into requiring human agents for the sake of better understanding and communication.
-In search or question answering systems, query reformulation aims to paraphrase or restructure original question sequences, transforming them into ones that are more interpretable with natural well-formedness in both grammar and semantics.
-Typically, users may not have the patience to input an entirely grammatical or coherent question, which can cause issues for the downstream components to understand and give accurate predictions or answers.
-When human representatives are present, an originally noisy query or question can be reiterated and rephrased to double-check with users what they are asking for.
-This is a costly operation if every convoluted question needs to be restated.
-By having an NLP model to reformulate input queries, reformulations are fed back to users to confirm their original intentions in an automated way.
-As a result, unnecessary errors are eliminated and noises are prevented from propagating in an NLP pipeline, which can contain a series of models such as intent classification, information retrieval and question answering.
+Query reformulation and paraphrase generation techniques are employed for a variety of purposes in natural language processing (NLP), such as dialogue generation \cite{Liu2018QuestionRB}, machine translation \cite{Madnani2010TheCO}, and especially in question answering (QA) systems \cite{Figueroa2013LearningTR,Witteveen_2019,Elgohary2019CanYU}.
+Generating coherent and clean texts reduces potential errors in downstream systems.
+In the case when users are at the receiving end of NLP pipelines, it is essential to show fluent and human-like languages before trust is lost until a point where users recede into requiring human agents for the sake of better communication.
+Lastly, by having a reformulator model to modify queries, results can be fed back to users and confirm their original intentions in an automated way.